Biography of Samuel Pepys

 1655: Pepys enters the personal service of his cousin Edward Mountague who was later to become the Earl of Sandwich.
 On 10th October he marries Elizabeth le Marchant de St. Michael, aged 15, a Huguenot.

 1658: He is appointed as a clerk in the Exchequer working for George Downing.
 Oliver Cromwell dies on 3rd September.

 1659: Pepys sails on a ship to the Baltic on a mission for Mountague.

-1660: He began his celebrated diary written in his own shorthand on January 1st in this year.
+1660: He begins his celebrated diary written in his own shorthand on January 1st in this year.
 In May he sails to Holland in order to escort the future King Charles the Second back to England.
 His circumstances looked up at the Restoration of the monarchy.
 He was able to receive greater patronage from First Earl of Sandwich.
 With his help he got a job and rose rapidly in the admiralty.
 In July he is appointed as the Clerk of the Acts and moves to a new house in Seething Lane near the Admiralty Offices.

 1661: He attends the Coronation of King Charles the Second at Westminster Abbey on 23rd April.
 Attends one of the early meetings of the group that is later to become the Royal Society of London.

 1665: Pepys describes the months of the Great Plague in his diary.
 He is elected a full member of the Royal Society.
 During the Great Plague the Navy Office moves out of London.

-1666: He gives a vivid account of “the Great Fire of London” which took place on 2nd September.
+1666: He gives a vivid account of “the Great Fire of London” which takes place on 2nd September.
 He tells the King of the events and organises the evacuation of the Navy Office and his own house.

 1667: The Dutch burn the English fleet in the Medway River.